Computers, Materials & Continua DOI:10.32604/cmc.2021.013303 | |

 The DELM method was employed in the suggested article [56] using MATLAB 2019.
 The proposed solution based on DELM was used to train and fit the 148516 information instances.
 This information is distributed randomly to 85% of the training (125973 records), and 15% of the records are used for validation (22543 records).
 The data is pre-processed in order to remove anomalies and error values.
 Along these lines, the proposed system has used a large number of neurons and a variety of dynamic capacities are used in hidden layers.
 The proposed DELM is implemented in order to investigate the viability of the proposed framework.
 In order to evaluate the DELM approach, we have used the accuracy and misrate of the factual estimates as described in the following equations (Eqs.
 (18), (19)).

 In Eqs.
 (18) and (19), O signifies the projecting outcome of SDN and T denotes the real outcome.
 O0 and T0 show that the situation is normal and no attack is found in the predictive output and actual output respectively.
-O1 and T1 represents the attack is found in the predictive and actual outputs respectively. images and images signifies that predictive and real output are same.
-Similarly, images and images signifies the difference between the predictive and real outputs.
+O1 and T1 represents the attack is found in the predictive and actual outputs respectively. and signifies that predictive and real output are same.
+Similarly, and signifies the difference between the predictive and real outputs.

 Tab.
 1 shows the proposed DELM based software-defined network model that predicts intrusion detection during the training phase.
 In training, a total of 125973 samples are included, which are then divided into 67343 and 58630 for normal and attack conditions.
 It is observed that 65254 normal-class samples without any attack are correctly predicted and 2089 records are misclassified.
 Likewise, a total number of 58630 samples are obtained in the event of an attack, in which 55957 samples are correctly predicted and 2673 records are found to be incorrect.